 Similar and often grouped with soffit, fascia is the solid piece above the soffit, facing outwards.
-Unlike soffit, it’s unvented and therefore used primarily as a barrier between your home and runoff moisture and potential critters that would like to nest in your attic.
+Unlike the soffit, it’s unvented and therefore used primarily as a barrier between your home and runoff moisture and potential critters that would like to nest in your attic.

 It also holds up the weight of the gutter, which is no easy task during heavy rainfall or through the winter thaw characteristic of our region.
-This sort of heavy wear and tear means that the fascia can be aesthetically damaged: to keep your house looking its best and ensure that your roof continues to function, keep a close eye on the fascia, especially where it supports the gutter.
+This sort of heavy wear and tear means that the fascia can be aesthetically damaged: to keep your house looking its best and ensure that your roof continues to function, keep a close eye on the fascia, primarily where it supports the gutter.

 Most homeowners are familiar with the maintenance of their gutter system that requires them to continue to work correctly.
 Its role in moisture management of the home is extensive: the job of directing excess water does more than protect your home from water damage.